chef/chef-web-docs/chef_master/source/troubleshooting_chef_automate.rst

 SAML
 =======================================================

-I cannot sign in with SAML and...
+When setting up SAML authentication, you might run into issues where you cannot sign in with SAML and...

 The browser shows a blank page
 -----------------------------------------------------